 While the Trusts aim to meet the Treasury Policy targets, many factors influence the performance, and it is probable that at any one time, not all targets will be met.
 For example, the Trusts may be unable to negotiate the extension of bank facilities sufficiently ahead of time, so that they fail to achieve their liquidity target.
 When refinancing loans they may be unable to achieve the desired maturity profile or the desired level of flexibility of financial covenants, because of the cost of such terms or their unavailability.
 Hedging instruments may not be available, or their cost may outweigh the benefit of risk reduction or they may introduce other risks such as mark to market valuation risk.
-Changes in market conditions may limit the Trusts ability to raise capital through the issue of units or sale of properties.
+Changes in market conditions may limit the Trust's ability to raise capital through the issue of units or sale of properties.

-The main risks arising from ICMT's financial instruments are interest rate risk, foreign exchange risk, credit risk and liquidity risk.
+Risks arising from the Trusts financial instruments are interest rate risk, foreign exchange risk, credit risk and liquidity risk.
 These risks are not separately managed.
-Management of these risks for the ICF may result in consequential changes for ICMT.
+Management of these risks for one Trust may result in consequential changes for the other Trust.

-(b) Interest rate risk
+b.
+Interest rate risk

-The Trusts exposure to the risk of changes in market interest rates arises primarily from its use of borrowings.
+The Trusts exposure to the risk of changes in market interest rates arises primarily from their use of borrowings.
 The main consequence of adverse changes in market interest rates is higher interest costs, reducing the Trust's profit.
 In addition, one or more of the Trust's loan agreements may include minimum interest cover covenants.
 Higher interest costs resulting from increases in market interest rates may result in these covenants being breached, providing the lender the right to call in the loan or to increase the interest rate applied to the loan.